edison914/Ab-Clone-Express/README.md

 The server allows the new user to sign up an account using the sign-up link in the Navigation bar when current session of the user is = 'null'.
 A popup modal is then shown when sign-up link is clicked.
 All info on the forms are required to be properly filled out in order to create a user, else the server will return errors from the express backend.
 The sign-up button is also grey out unless all info are filled out.

 *CURD of Spots*
-The server allows user to browse through various spots on the home page.
-It display the spots owned when the current loged in user Id is equal to the spots' owner Id.
-It also alows users to update various spots based on whether the userId equal to the ownerId of the spots.
+The server allows users to browse various spots on the home page.
+It displays spots owned when the current logged-in user's ID is equal to the spot owner's ID on the Manage Spot page.
+Additionally, it allows users to update or delete various spots based on whether the logged-in user ID is equal to the owner ID of the spots.

 *CURD of Reviews*
-The server allows user to browse various reviews based on the particular spot Id.
-It displays all spots under the spot detail page.
-It also alows users to create or update reviews through a popup Modal, based on whether the userId is not equal to the ownerId of the spot and whether the user has already created a review for the current spot.
+The server allows users to browse various reviews based on the particular spot ID.
+It displays all spots on the spot detail page.
+Additionally, it allows users to create or update reviews through a popup modal, based on whether the logged-in user ID is not equal to the owner ID of the spot.
+Lastly it allows users to delete its review if whether the user has already created a review for the current spot on the Spot detail page.

 *Future Features*
 CURD Action of booking.